PyPlanet/PyPlanet/docs/source/apps/migrations.rst

 5. Make sure you can upgrade at least.
 Downgrading is not yet included in the scope, but it's better to implement the downgrade as well.

-6. Test, make sure it's able to migrate on at least these engines: MySQL or PostgreSQL.
+6. Test, make sure it's able to migrate on at least these engines: MySQL.